 Check with the Instructor of Record to see whether he or she already has policies the GSIs will be expected to use.
 In many teaching contexts it’s appropriate for GSIs to draft their own grading policies and include them on their section syllabus.
-Whether they come from the Instructor of Record or you, these policies can greatly affect your efficiency as a GSI.

 The following sample grading policies, developed by GSIs, address the students directly.

 The ultimate purpose behind your homework assignments is to provide you with practice applying the physical principles covered in this course.
 You will also be practicing your general problem-solving skills.
 Your homework problems should help you develop the following skills:

 - Determine relevant physical principles for new problems.

 - Correctly set up the problem based on those physical principles.

 - Work through the problem to arrive at a solution.

 - Check your solution.
 Does it make physical sense?
 Does it have the right units?

 In addition, you will be developing your mathematical facility.